-- Gender and sexual preference issues were prevalent throughout society–among all races, genders.
+- Gender identity and sexual orientation issues were prevalent throughout society–among all races, genders.
 No family could segregate themselves from this the way we still do too often with race.

 - As there’s progress on equity for gender diversity, there’s always the possibility of some backlash (Did gender reveal parties become a big issue as a reaction against gender fluidity?
 Reinforcing gender normativity—reinforcing the binary?)